-While x86 still largely dominates traditional server and cloud compute, the same cannot be said for network switching.
-Data center network switches often rely on application-specific integrated circuit (ASICS) to deliver the required performance, which is where Barefoot Networks and its Tofino ASICs fit in.
+While x86 still largely dominates traditional server and cloud computing, the same cannot be said for network switching.
+Data center network switches often rely on application-specific integrated circuits (ASICs) to deliver the required performance, which is where Barefoot Networks and its Tofino ASICs fit in.

 "Tofino 2 doubles the performance while delivering more packet processing resources and does this at lower power and lower latency," Jonnalagadda said.

-Also of note for Tofino 2 is that it is a P4 programmable chip.
+Tofino 2 is also a P4 programmable chip.
 P4 has been described as the "language of SDN".

-P4 enables the Tofino 2 ASICs to be adjusted with customized switching and networking rule to enable an agile switching topology.
+P4 enables the Tofino 2 ASICs to be adjusted with customized switching and networking rules to enable an agile switching topology.

 "Because Tofino 2 is fully P4-programmable, it can be deployed in many ways, from a standard top-of-rack switch to a service provider router, or even a feature-rich switch appliance," Barefoot Networks claims.
 "It can support enormous, unrivaled table sizes for routing, tunnels, and access control lists (ACLs)."

-Looking forward, Jonnalagadda said that Barefoot Networks plans for 2019 include growing adoption of the Tofino as well as expanding complementary software applications.
-Jonnalagadda noted that the plan is to also increase deployments of the Barefoot Deep Insight Real-time Network Monitoring and Analytics application.
+Looking forward, Jonnalagadda said that Barefoot Networks' plans for 2019 include growing adoption of the Tofino, as well as expanding complementary software applications.
+Jonnalagadda said the company also plans to increase deployments of the Barefoot Deep Insight Real-time Network Monitoring and Analytics application.